rberenguel/foowrite/README.md

 cmake .. -DBUILD_FOR_PICO=off
 ```

 if you want to run the tests (`./tests` after the above).
-Additional flags can be used for particular Pico flavours, but currently only GFX compiles.
+Additional flags can be used for particular Pico flavours, but currently only GFX and Display Pack 1 compile.
 See `CMakeLists.txt` for the options.

 Requires: Pico SDK, Pimoroni libraries, [bluepad32](https://github.com/ricardoquesada/bluepad32), and [pico-filesystem](https://github.com/Memotech-Bill/pico-filesystem).
 See [Pimoroni](https://github.com/pimoroni/pimoroni-pico) and [Pico](https://github.com/pimoroni/pimoroni-pico/blob/main/setting-up-the-pico-sdk.md) for setup details, if anything is missing it is likely explained there, after all it is how I set it up too.